This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 It was right after my second big chop, which was actually a tapered cut, though the front part was shorter than most of the tapered cuts I see.

-I’d had caught a glimpse of this model on a magazine with red dye that just blended so well with her dark complexion.
+I had caught a glimpse of a model in a magazine.
+She had red dye that just blended so well with her dark complexion.

 I just had to have the same.